 Amsterdam is the ideal walking city and we remain moored dockside so you can explore its characterful streets at your leisure.
 Exceptional art is always close by, from small galleries to the world-class Rijksmuseum and the Van Gogh Museum, both holding huge collections.
 You might choose to discover the interior of Anne Frank’s house, rummage through the Waterlooplein flea market or relax at a café sipping a rich Dutch coffee and watching the locals trundle over cobbles along the canals on their high-handlebar bicycles.
 Wrapping up a memorable day is the lavish Captain’s Dinner in the ship’s restaurant, as evening falls and the lights of this unforgettable city sparkle in the night.

-This morning, we transfer to the railway station or airport for our return journey.
+This morning, we transfer to the airport for our return journey.

 Prices are per person based on one person in a twin cabin for sole occupancy.
 The price includes: